EN FR

 • managing emergency situations: emergency situations (e.g. fall) may have dramatic consequences for elderly.
 Assistive devices should ideally be able to prevent such situation and at least should detect them with the purposes of sending an alarm and to minimize the effects on the health of the elderly.

 • medical monitoring: elderly may have a fast changing trajectory of life and the medical community is lacking timely synthetic information on this evolution, while available technologies enable to get raw information in a non intrusive and low cost manner.
 We intend to provide synthetic health indicators, that take measurement uncertainties into account, obtained through a network of assistive devices.
-However respect of the privacy of life, protection of the elderly and ethical considerations 7 impose to ensure the confidentiality of the data and a strict control of such a service by the medical community.
+However respect of the privacy of life, protection of the elderly and ethical considerations 10 impose to ensure the confidentiality of the data and a strict control of such a service by the medical community.

-• rehabilitation and biomechanics: our goals in rehabilitation are 1) to provide more objective and robust indicators, that take measurement uncertainties into account to assess the progress of a rehabilitation process 2) to provide processes and devices (including the use of virtual reality) that facilitate a rehabilitation process and are more flexible and easier to use both for users and doctors.
+• rehabilitation and biomechanics: our goals in rehabilitation are 1) to provide more objective and robust indicators, that take measurement uncertainties into account to assess the progress of a rehabilitation process and 2) to provide processes and devices (including the use of virtual reality) that facilitate a rehabilitation process and are more flexible and easier to use both for users and doctors.
 Biomechanics is an essential tool to evaluate the pertinence of these indicators, to gain access to physiological parameters that are difficult to measure directly and to prepare efficiently real-life experiments.

 Addressing these societal focuses induces the following scientific objectives:

 • design and control of a network of connected assistive devices: existing assistance devices suffer from a lack of essential functions (communication, monitoring, localization,...) and their acceptance and efficiency may largely be improved.
 Furthermore essential functions (such as fall detection, knowledge sharing, learning, adaptation to the user and helpers) are missing.
-We intend to develop new devices, either by adapting existing systems or developing brand-new one to cover these gaps.
+We intend to develop new devices, either by adapting existing systems or developing brand-new ones to cover these gaps.
 Their performances, robustness and adaptability will be obtained through an original design process, called appropriate design, that takes uncertainties into account to determine almost all the nominal values of the design parameters that guarantee to obtain the required performances.
 The development of these devices covers our robotics works (therefore including robot analysis, kinematics, control, ...) but is not limited to them.
 These devices will be present in the three elements of the ecosystem (user, technological helps and environment) and will be integrated in a common network.
 The study of this robotic network and of its element is therefore a major focus point of the HEPHAISTOS project.
 In this field our objectives are:

-• to develop methods for the analysis of existing robots, taking into account uncertainties in their modeling that are inherent to such mechatronic devices
+• to develop methods for the analysis of existing robots, taking into account uncertainties in their modeling that are inherent to such mechatronic devices;

-• to propose innovative robotic systems
+• to propose innovative robotic systems.

 • evaluation, modeling and programming of assistive ecosystem: design of such an ecosystem is an iterative process which relies on different types of evaluation.
 A large difference with other robotized environments is that effectiveness is not only based on technological performances but also on subjectively perceived dimensions such as acceptance or improvement of self-esteem.
 We will develop methodologies that cover both evaluation dimensions.
-Technological performances are still important and modeling (especially with symbolic computation) of the ecosystem will play a major role for the design process, the safety and the efficiency, which will be improved by a programming/communication framework than encompass all the assistance devices.
+Technological performances are still important and modeling (especially with symbolic computation) of the ecosystem will play a major role for the design process, the safety and the efficiency, which will be improved by a programming/communication framework that encompass all the assistance devices.
 Evaluation will be realized with the help of clinical partners in real-life or by using our experimental platforms.

 • uncertainty management: uncertainties are especially present in all of our activities (sensor, control, physiological parameters, user behavior, ...).
 We intend to systematically take them into account especially using interval analysis, statistics, game theory or a mix of these tools.